 By: Bob Kenyon

 Traveling between Banff and Calgary, on the Trans-Canada #1 Highway travelers will arrive in Canmore.
-This former coal mining town has become a mountain resort and home to many of Calgary’s elite.
+This former coal mining town has become a mountain resort and a centre for year round adventure.
 The town is also a gateway to Alberta’s Kananaskis Country.
 From Canmore you can access the Canmore Nordic Centre via a paved road also Spray Valley and other recreation areas and provincial parks via a well maintained gravel road (742) that is well maintained, but like most of Kananaskis, with poor signage.
 If you plan to camp in the main, serviced area of Peter Lougheed Provincial Park, use the paved Highway 40 going south from Trans-Canada #1, which is east of Canmore.
 To get into the park, be sure to turn west before the north gate to the Highwood Pass.

 The Kananaskis back country provides excellent opportunities for hiking, backpacking and trail riding on both horseback and bicycle.
 Whitewater rafting, canoeing and fishing are also of high-quality on the areas lakes and rivers.